Amdreaith/Amdreaith/README.md

 **There's a lot to learn and The privilege of learning is one we must cherish.**
 ## About Me 🌟

 **"Hello World!
-I'm an IT student ⚡ just beginning my journey in the tech world this Aug 24."**
+I'm an IT student ⚡ just beginning my journey in the tech world this Aug 2024."**

 ### 🌱 Learning
 - 💻 Exploring different languages (Java, HTML, CSS, SQL)
-- 🎯 Goal's: more programming languages  ( JS, PHP ), deepen understanding &  📜 " more certifications " !
+- 🎯 Goal's: more programming languages ( JS, PHP , C , C++ ,Bootsrap ,etc.. ), deepen understanding &  📜 " more certifications " !

 ### 📊 GitHub Stats
 <div align="center">